aneoconsulting/ArmoniK/.docs/content/2.guide/populate-database.md

 ### Run scripts

+1. Go to `./tools/mongodb/scripts`.
+2. Install dependencies:

+    ```sh
+    npm install
+    ```

-1. Go to the root directory of the project.
+3. Return to the root directory of the project.
-2. Run the following command:
+4. Run the following command:

     ```sh
     ./tools/mongodb/<script-name>.sh